Bow Ties With Shirts (The Definitive Guide)

 Note: I also recommend getting a couple shirt stays to make sure your shirt is kept tucked in and always looks great.
 Checkout this article to find out which shirt stays are the best and what you should look out for when buying a pair.

-Bow Tie With Wing Tip Collar
+Bow Tie With Wing Tip Collar (Style Tips)

 The first collar type on our list is the classic wing tip collar.
 This shirt type is almost always found underneath tuxedos during formal events.
 It's appearance of "wings" is where the name originates and it's only worn with a bow tie.
 Because this type of shirt isn't primarily used for daily wear, this guide won't focus too much on this collar type.